wildnotion/Full_Stack_Development/README.md

 Module Four: Implementing a MongoDB database with its NoSQL schema, and seeding its initial stored data using a JSON file.

 Module Five: Applying a RESTful API to access the database, and ensuring the website utilizes it.

+Module Six: Creating a single-page application (SPA) for administrators to add and edit trip details.

+Module Seven: Enhancing security through token authentication, which also acts as authorization to any user gaining access to the SPA for adding and editing trip information.

+Module Eight: Final updates to align and simplify some code, with minor fixes.